Meet Simon Lui

 Q: What challenges did you face when trying to market your games?

 It is difficult to get my product in front of target customers.
 There is too much information on the web, so I have to work to attract the potential customers and stand out from my competitors online.
-In Hong Kong, we can make use of newsgroup; in the U.S., perhaps it is better to do it via technical blogs.
+In Singapore and Hong Kong, we can make use of social media and forum; in the U.S., perhaps it is better to do it via technical blogs.
 In Japan, better to use a lovely girl as advertisement thumbnail….so marketing strategy can be different in different countries.

 Q: Do you often have to redesign a game or app?
 How many versions do you create before a new game is ready for launch?